jaza-k/jaza-k/README.md

 ## Hello <img src="https://github.com/jaza-k/jaza-k/blob/main/wave.gif" width="25" height="25"/>

-🍁 My name is Jaza and I'm a software developer/security enthusiast based in Canada.
+🍁 I'm Jaza, a software developer/security enthusiast based in Canada.
 I'm currently doing my CS undergrad at the University of Calgary.

 🦋 I like to create, design, develop, and build new things that spark my interest.
 When I’m not coding away, I can probably be found working out, playing video games or studying for a midterm.